 First, if you’re looking for a good bus tour in New York City, I recommend this one from Manhattan.
-It’s a half-day sightseeing tour to see some of the city’s main attractions and neighborhoods, including SoHo, Little Italy, Chinatown, and Greenwich Village.
+It’s a half-day sightseeing tour to see some of the most important NYC’s neighborhoods, including SoHo, Little Italy, Chinatown, and Greenwich Village.

 You’ll travel as a small group past Central Park as you head to the Upper West Side.
 Along the way, your guide will point out some of the most iconic museums in the city, including the American Museum of Natural History, the Met, and the Guggenheim.

 Next, you’ll ride along Fifth Avenue in Midtown Manhattan, past the Flatiron Building, the Empire State Building, the Rockefeller Center, and Radio City Music Hall.
-The New York tour continues with a drive down Wall Street while you learn more about NYC’s Financial District.
+The New York tour continues with a drive down Wall Street, one of the most famous streets in NYC, while you learn more about the Financial District.

 The tail end of this tour includes photo ops of One World Trade Center and a stop at Battery Park, where you can get a view of the Statue of Liberty.
 You’ll end the tour at Herald Square, home to the historic Macy’s building.